Additional threat protections in Microsoft Defender for Cloud

-To enable Security Center's threat protection capabilities, you must enable Azure Defender on the subscription containing the applicable workloads.
+To enable Defender for Cloud's threat protection capabilities, you must enable enhanced security features on the subscription containing the applicable workloads.

-Security Center network-layer analytics are based on sample IPFIX data, which are packet headers collected by Azure core routers.
-Based on this data feed, Security Center uses machine learning models to identify and flag malicious traffic activities.
-Security Center also uses the Microsoft Threat Intelligence database to enrich IP addresses.
+Defender for Cloud network-layer analytics are based on sample IPFIX data, which are packet headers collected by Azure core routers.
+Based on this data feed, Defender for Cloud uses machine learning models to identify and flag malicious traffic activities.
+Defender for Cloud also uses the Microsoft Threat Intelligence database to enrich IP addresses.

-Some network configurations restrict Security Center from generating alerts on suspicious network activity.
-For Security Center to generate network alerts, ensure that:
+Some network configurations restrict Defender for Cloud from generating alerts on suspicious network activity.
+For Defender for Cloud to generate network alerts, ensure that: